gohugoio/hugo/content/functions/unix.md

 Since both values are integers, they can be subtracted and then divided by the number of seconds in a day (i.e., `60 * 60 * 24 == 86400`).

 {{% note %}}
-Adding a value like the preceding example to your Hugo website only provides value if you update every day.
-Hugo's output is *static*, so a month-old page published on a static website that only publishes monthly could easily be misrepresented as updated *yesterday* rather than 30 days ago.
+Hugo's output is *static*.
+In example 2, a month-old page published on a Hugo site that only publishes monthly could easily misrepresented the last update as *yesterday* rather than 30 days ago.
  {{% /note %}}